Deepak-coder80/Deepak-coder80/README.md

 </div>

 ### <div align="center">A passionate flutter app developer from India.
 Always Try to explore new technologies.
 I'm always curious about new technologies and love to control hardware with software and frameworks.
-Currently I am Third Year Computer Science and Engineering student at School of Engineering, CUSAT and an aspiring software & hardware developer</div>
+Currently I am Fourth Year Computer Science and Engineering student at School of Engineering, CUSAT and an aspiring software & hardware developer</div>

 - 🔭 II’m currently working as freelancer